escuccim/mammography-models/ReadMe.md

 These changes brought the memory requirements down to acceptable levels and doubled the training speed.
 While changing the stride of convolutional layer 1 decreased the training accuracy, we felt that it might allow the model to generalize a bit better.

-Finally a customized version of Inception v4 was evaluated.
-This was built from scratch by following the Inception v4 paper [18] and the architecture had fewer layers.
-There were three Block As, four Block Bs, and two Block Cs.
-These changes were made so that the model could be trained in a reasonable amount of time, however even with these changes training the model was still incredibly slow.
+Finally we attempted to train a customized version of Inception v4 on our datasets, however the training was so slow it was abandoned.

 ### Performance